Online Reporting System RCRAInfo

 Keep Copies of All Submitted Reports

-Make copies of all paper forms and securely store them for a minimum of 3 years to stay in compliance in CT
+Make copies of all paper forms and securely store them for a minimum of 3 years to stay in compliance in Connecticut

 Common Mistakes in RCRA Reporting and How to Avoid Them